-Companies are modernizing their data infrastructure as part of AI initiatives to gain competitive advantages.
+Companies are modernising their data infrastructure as part of AI initiatives to gain competitive advantages.
 How can technology providers help businesses solve data management challenges?

-BUSINESSES are pursuing a range of AI initiatives, and modernizing data infrastructure tops the list.
-But current data practices are an issue, as several companies haven’t attained a high level of sophistication with crucial data-related aspects.
-A Deloitte study of AI adopters finds businesses face challenges in critical aspects of data management: preparing and cleaning data, integrating data from diverse sources, training AI models, and ensuring data governance.
+BUSINESSES are pursuing a range of AI initiatives and modernising data infrastructure tops the list.
+But current data practises are an issue, as several companies haven’t attained a high level of sophistication with crucial data-related aspects.
+A Deloitte study of AI adopters finds businesses face challenges in critical aspects of data management: preparing and cleaning data, integrating data from diverse sources, training AI models and ensuring data governance.

-In Deloitte’s latest State of AI in the Enterprise survey, at least 40% of adopter organizations reported “low” or “medium” level of sophistication across a range of data practices.1 Moreover, nearly a third of executives identified data-related challenges among the top three concerns hampering their company’s AI initiatives.
+In Deloitte’s latest State of AI in the Enterprise survey, at least 40% of adopter organisations reported “low” or “medium” level of sophistication across a range of data practises.1 Moreover, nearly a third of executives identified data-related challenges among the top three concerns hampering their company’s AI initiatives.

 Is cleaning data really that difficult?
 Research suggests that, indeed, cleaning crude and inaccurate data before feeding it into an AI model is a cumbersome process.
 For instance, companies now routinely spend six to 12 months cleaning the data.2 Cleaning data is vital, as the cost of adjusting poor data rises dramatically later in the process.3